This work is collaboration with Eva Vozárová.

 Repetition is pleasantly familiar - but at the same time it suppresses our sensitivity to detail.
 Everyday life threatens us with dullness.
 Repeated stays in the same environment make us blind to the changes that have taken place around us - especially if these changes are inconspicuous and gradual.
 We get used to it faster than we think.

-The chronicle is an observer who notices us.
+Chronika is an observer who notices us.
 It examines the limits of human receptivity, observes what is happening in the environment and also observes what escapes us.
-He is a witness and at the same time an invisible chronicler of the place.
+It is a witness and at the same time an invisible chronicler of the place.
 It records, algorithmically processes and sonicates environmental and functional parameters of the space: temperature, pressure, humidity, brightness, noise, movement, signal of Wi-Fi networks, data on borrowing and returning books, their titles, genres, publishers.
-The factors he monitors are partly due to “force majeure” - for example the weather - but partly about how we behave: the noise and humidity in the room depend on us, the preference of detective stories or romantic literature as well.
-Every day before the final one, the installation reports: it generates a several-minute music recap of the events of the day based on the captured data.
-“Message” is the result of the work of algorithms without the use of the principle of chance (as is common in algorithmic music) - content, form and musical structures arise only on the basis of our behavior and on the basis of the parameters of the environment in which we move.
+The factors it monitors are partly due to “force majeure” - for example the weather - but partly about how we behave: the noise and humidity in the room depend on us, the preference of detective stories or romantic literature as well.
+Every day before closing time, the installation reports: it generates a several-minutes-long music recap of the events of the day based on the captured data.
+The chronicler is deterministic, it is the result of the work of algorithms leaving out the factor of chance (which is common in algorithmic music) - content, form and musical structures arise only on the basis of our behavior and on the basis of the parameters of the environment in which we move.

 The installation experiments with the musical form, structures and the role of the composer.
-He puts the author in the position of a modern instrumentalist who makes a new instrument - he sets the rules for him to play himself by reacting to space and circumstances, not to a deliberate human intervention.
+It puts the author in the position of a modern instrumentalist who makes a new instrument - the author sets the rules for the instrument to play itself by reacting to space and circumstances, not to a deliberate human intervention.

-The work was supported by a scholarship by the FPU Slovakia.
+The work was supported by a scholarship by the Slovak Arts Council.